rgrannell1/jCheck/README.md

 ## Limitations

-jCheck (and property-based tests).
 As with most tests, jCheck tests are prone to false negatives;
 a property passing suggests it works as expected, but only exhaustive search an prove this.